 Noncurrent liabilities at December 31, 2018 were \$313 million higher than at December 31, 2017.
-The change in noncurrent liabilities reflects primarily an increase in deferred income taxes and unamortized investment tax credits (\$433 million), which reflects primarily accelerated tax depreciation (including the Utilities' 2017 return-to-accrual adjustments recorded in the third guarter of 2018) and repair deductions.
+The change in noncurrent liabilities reflects primarily an increase in deferred income taxes and unamortized investment tax credits (\$433 million), which reflects primarily accelerated tax depreciation (including the Utilities' 2017 return-to-accrual adjustments recorded in the third quarter of 2018) and repair deductions.
 See Note L to the financial statements in Item 8.
 It also reflects an increase in the regulatory liability for TCJA net benefits (\$411 million) that were due to the Utilities' deferral of estimated net benefits under the TCJA for the year ended December 31, 2018.
 See "Other Regulatory Matters" in Note B to the financial statements in Item 8.
-These increases are offset by a decrease in the liability for pension and retiree benefits to reflect the final actuarial valuation, as measured at December 31, 2018, of the pension and other retiree benefit plans in accordance with the accounting rules for retirement benefits (\$188 million).
-The change in the liability for pension and retiree benefits reflects in part contributions to the plans made by the Utilities in 2018.
+These increases are offset by a decrease in the liability for pension and retiree benefits to reflect the final actuarial valuation, as measured at December 31, 2018, of the pension and other retiree benefits reflects in part contributions to the plans made by the Utilities in 2018.
 See Notes E and F to the financial statements in Item 8.
 It also includes a decrease in the regulatory liability for pension and other postretirement benefit deferrals (\$141 million), unrecognized other postretirement costs (\$85 million), property tax reconciliation (\$71 million), and net unbilled revenue deferrals (\$66 million).
 The NYSPSC has authorized CECONY to accrue unbilled electric, gas and steam revenues.
 CECONY has deferred the net margin on the unbilled revenues for the future benefit of customers by recording a regulatory liability for the difference between the unbilled revenues and energy cost liabilities.
 See "Regulatory Assets and Liabilities" in Note B to the financial statements in Item 8.

 Long-term debt at December 31, 2018 was \$1,611 million higher than at December 31, 2017.
-The change in longterm debt reflects primarily debt issuances, offset in part by redemption of debt in 2018.
+The change in long-term debt reflects primarily debt issuances, offset in part by redemption of debt in 2018.
 See "Liquidity and Capital Resources - Cash Flows From Financing Activities" above.